 JOHN: Every person might have a different point in time.

-QUESTIONER: Sure, but...so how do you describe to a...like a young four- or five-year-old how they can make Christ Lord in their life?
+QUESTIONER: Sure, So how do you describe to like a young four- or five-year-old how they can make Christ Lord in their life?

 JOHN: Well just simply that.
-I think if there’s anything a child understands, it’s the need to be obedient, right?
+I think if there’s anything a child understands, it’s the need to be obedient.
+Right?

 JOHN: Hi, Tom.

-And, you say, well why is it so important?
+And Tom, you’re right in saying that the public confession of lordship was baptism.
+That’s right.
+And I have always said this and I say it again, a believer who is reluctant to be baptized should be questioned as to the genuineness of his or her salvation.
+I mean, it’s that simple, because that has been that standard, normal routine expression of true salvation.
+And you say, well why is it so important?
 It’s so important because the Bible says “repent and be” – what? – “baptized,” and if obedience is the demonstration of submission to the lordship of Christ, then it ought to include obedience to that very initial command.
-And I’ll say, and Tom set me up, I didn’t tell him to but I’ll say it very plainly, those of you who have not been baptized are really a contradiction.
+And I’ll say – and Tom set me up.
+I didn’t tell him to but I’ll say it very plainly.
+Those of you who have not been baptized are really a contradiction.
 On the one hand you say Christ is Lord, on the other hand you say, I just don’t want to obey Him.
 I’m not sure I can comprehend how to read that.
 It’s a very vital thing.

 But how in the world, and I think what you’re saying is so true, we ever associated salvation more with lifting hand, walking an aisle, signing a card, or making a quote/unquote decision than we did with public baptism, I suppose is the legacy of contemporary evangelism.
 Very helpful, thank you, Tom.

 So what do we do?
 When we’re saved, who do we thank?
 God.
-And when men go to hell who do we blame?
+And when men go to hell, who do we blame?
 Them.
-You say, “I don’t understand that," that's right and neither do I. The implications are this, if I'm been saved I praise God, I rejoice, I thank Him.
+You say, “I don’t understand that.”
+That’s right and neither do I. The implications are this, if I’ve been saved I praise God.
+I rejoice.
+I thank Him.
 And when I go to an unbeliever, I don’t say, “Are you elect?”
-Like Spurgeon said, “Pull up their shirttail and see if they have an 'E' stamped on their back.”
+Like Spurgeon said, “Pull up their shirttail and see if they have an E stamped on their back.”
 I go to them and I say, “You’ll be damned by your unbelief,” and I plead with them to believe in the Lord Jesus Christ and you shall be saved.
 And I leave the resolution to God.
 Okay?

-MARY: I’m Mary Callahan and on one of your heaven sermons...
+QUESTIONER: I’m Mary Callahan and on one of your heaven sermons –